siberianfox/g2wiki/Configuring-0.99-Motors.md

 Power management is used to keep the steppers on when you need them and turn them off when you don't.
 See [Power Management](Power-Management) page.

 ### 1pl - Power Level
-Power level is used to set the stepper driver current.
-0 is off, 1.000 is maximum, which is about 2.5 amps for the DRV8825 drivers used on most G2 boards.
-Set the current carefully, as overdriving the motor typically yields motor performance that's actually worse than a more moderate power setting.
-The motor "runs rough", heats up excessively and may even burn out.
-If there is too much current the drivers may also go into thermal shutdown to protect themselves.
+Power level is used to set the stepper driver current. `0` is off, `1.000` is maximum, which is about 2.5 amps for the DRV8825 drivers used on most G2 boards.

+Set the current carefully, since the value can be too high or too low.
+Is short: a higher power level does *not* necessarily mean a higher torque.
+Underdriving the motor can yield skipped steps and too low of torque.
+Overdriving the motor typically yields motor performance that's actually worse than a more moderate power setting.
+When overdriving the motor "runs rough" (often caused by it skipping over microsteps to full-step positions), heats up excessively, and may even cause damage to the motors over time.
+If there is too much current the drivers may also heat up until they go into thermal shutdown to protect themselves.